kyrlian/cross-platform-terminal-shell/2nd_try.md

 ## Verdict and lessons learned

 - Wezterm is very configurable, but a bit slow to start.
-I have a weird bug that create a new line each type I type a letter.
+I have a weird bug on windows that create a new line each type I type a letter.
 Probably something in my config.
 - New shells like Xonsh or Murex are fun, but hard to use daily.
 At least now I'm getting used to fish.